-Plan Reference Element Identified need/Demand Opportunities/Constraints Proposed Solution Community and d recreation facilities H7 H2 H8 Broulee Bunyips Playgroup storage and playspace Sub surface and synthetic matting in fenced area is in poor condition.
-Additional shading over fenced play area.
-Storage space could be improved.
+Plan Reference Element Identified need/Demand Opportunities/Constraints Proposed Solution Community and recreation facilities H7 H2 H8 Broulee Bunyips Playgroup storage and playspace " Sub surface and synthetic matting in fenced area is in poor condition. " Additional shading over fenced play area. " Storage space could be improved.
 Extensions are planned to the sporting amenities building roofline.
 Level the subsurface and replace the synthetic matting within the playgroup fenced area.
 Extend the sporting amenities building roofline to shade part or all of the playgroup fenced area.
 Review and modify shelving within the storage shed to better accommodate playgroup equipment.
-H1 M6 M7 Native bush " Preserve native vegetation. " Possible environmental education area. " A range of informal recreation opportunities are available for locals and visitors of all ages and abilities.
+H1 M6 M7 Native bush Preserve native vegetation.
+Possible environmental education area.
+A range of informal recreation opportunities are available for locals and visitors of all ages and abilities.
 Some site development and vegetation removal is required to meet current demand and growing community needs.
 Captain Oldrey is located between a school and a retirement village making it well- suited for accessible recreation activities.
 Perform survey to identify and risk assess significant mature trees for retention where practical across the site.
 Minimise removal of vegetation for all site developments.
-Establish an accessible nature trail for education or recreation through the trees.
-Install picnic settings in natural clearings.
-Site infrastructi ure H9 L4 Signage " Limited signage is in place to direct patrons to Captain Oldrey.
+Establish an accessible nature trail for recreation and education through the trees.
+Install bench seats in natural clearings along the nature trail and install picnic settings in a natural clearing where the trail joins the netball courts.
+Site infrastructu ıre 1 H9 L4 Signage " Limited signage is in place to direct patrons to Captain Oldrey.
 Roadworks required for the new residential development will enhance park visibility and clarity of access.
-Construct new Captain Oldrey entry and naming signage on new road frontages.
+Construct new Captain Oldrey entry and naming signage on road frontages.
 In line with the Eurobodalla Signage Strategy, install directional signage at the intersection of George Bass Drive and Train Street, new Heath Street intersections and at the intersection of Elizabeth and Francis Street.
-L2 Pedestrian movement " Parking layout creates safety conflicts between pedestrians and vehicles.
+L2 Pedestrian movement Parking layout creates safety conflicts between pedestrians and vehicles.
 New entries and car parks will allow for full redesign of pedestrian movement.
 Construct paths that connect car parking with amenities and sports facilities.
 Incorporate pedestrian crossings or refuge islands as required.